human-d3v/f_magazine/NeoVim_as_IDE.md

 Both `/plugin` and `/config` are directories that will be searched for runtime files.

-This script will build the basic directory structure:
+This script will build the basic directory structure and source the lazy.lua
+file:
 ```bash
 mkdir -p ~/.config/nvim/after/plugin/ ~/.config/nvim/lua/config &&
 touch ~/.config/nvim/lua/config/lazy.lua &&
 touch ~/.config/nvim/init.lua &&
 echo "require('config.lazy')" >> ~/.config/nvim/init.lua
 ```
-## The *Lazy* package manager.
+## The Lazy package manager.
 Regardless of your desired development language(s), the [Lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager makes it incredibly easy to install and manage all of your plugins.
 Inside of your